Kobe Bryant Net Worth, Personal Life and Basketball Career

 Q. To what extent did Kobe win MvPs?

 At 36 years and 346 days old, he is also the oldest MVP in history.
-The record four times in his career that Hall of Famer Kobe Bryant received the trophy is something he shares with Bob Pettit.
-In 2020, the prize was renamed in his honor after he passed away.
+Hall of Famer Kobe Bryant received the trophy four times in his career, a record he shares with Bob Pettit.
+2020 the prize was renamed in his honor after he passed away.

 Q. Why does Kobe cost so much?